Trastuzumab Side Effects

 - redness of the skin

 Some side effects of trastuzumab may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

-- Numbness or tingling of the hands or feet
+- swelling or inflammation of the mouth

 For Healthcare Professionals